klee08/module_challenges/Module14_challenge/README.md

    macro avg       0.76      0.65      0.65       128
 weighted avg       0.74      0.72      0.68       128

-ANSWER: By chaning SVM kernel from linear to rbf with C=7.0 overall Accuracy including recall and precision was improved slightly from 66% to 72%.
+ANSWER: By chaning SVM kernel from linear to rbf with C=7.0 with 3 month data sample overall Accuracy including recall and precision was improved slightly from 66% to 72%.

 # Technologies